 Can Rhinoplasty Be Combined with Other Facial Treatments?

 For individuals whose aesthetic concerns are not limited to the nose, rhinoplasty can often be combined with other surgical and/or non-surgical treatments for a more comprehensive facial enhancement.
 Some of the most common procedures our patients choose to receive along with rhinoplasty include dermal fillers and injectables, eyelid surgery, facial fat grafting, and even facelift surgery.
-After listening to your goals and assessing your specific needs, our doctors can formulate a treatment plan that will help you achieve the facial aesthetic you desire with beautiful, natural-looking results.
+After listening to your goals and assessing your specific needs, our doctors can formulate a treatment plan designed to help you achieve the facial aesthetic you desire with beautiful, natural-looking results.